common-fate/docs-archive/docs/approvals/sso/google.md

 ?
 Metadata XML file: google-metatdata.xml
 ```

-Finally you will need to create an administrator group with granted.
 You will be asked for `The ID of the Granted Administrators group in your identity provider:`

-- By default granted will set this to `granted_administrators`, press enter to continue this or enter a admin group name of your choice.
-We will use the name of this newly created group at the next step.
+- Enter the name of the admin group you made at the previous step.

 You should see the following prompts